-If there's one rule you take away from this article, it should be this: tap water is not safe for drinking.
+If there's one rule you take away from this article, it should be this: tap water is not safe for drinking in India.
+Ever.

 Some establishments throughout India have water filters or purifiers installed, in which case the water may be safe to drink.
 However, bottled water is always your best bet – but remember to always check the seal.
 To avoid adding to the plastic pollution issue, carry water purification tablets, boil water for atleast one minute before drinking or use a water bottle with a built in filtration system, like Grayl.

-Always use bottled water when brushing your teeth, and remember not to drink the water while showering.
-It's a good idea to just keep your mouth closed while you're washing away the dirt of the day.
+Avoid using tap water when brushing your teeth, and remember not to drink the water while showering.
+Keep your mouth closed while you're washing away the dirt of the day.

-Even a salad that has been rinsed and has water on it, or drinks with ice cubes, should be approached with extreme caution.
+Even a salad that has been rinsed and has water on it, or drinks with ice cubes, should be avoided or approached with extreme caution.

-If in doubt, don't eat the salad, and don't drink if it has ice cubes.
+If in doubt, don't eat the salad, and don't drink the drink if it has ice cubes.

-Unless of course you want to spend most of your holiday getting well acquainted with the bathroom of your hotel suite!
+Unless of course you want to spend most of your holiday getting well acquainted with the bathroom of your hotel.

 Fruits that can be peeled such as apples and bananas, as well as packaged snacks are always a safe option.
-And a small bottle of hand sanitiser could also be a good thing to have in your backpack.
+Carry a small bottle of hand sanitiser in your daypack so you can keep your hands clean.

 A rehydration kit can also be helpful.
 Remember the salt/sugar/water ratio for oral rehydration: 1 tsp salt, 8 tsp sugar, for 1 litre of water.